aridjayarecipes/cutesrecipes.web.app/content/post/2194-how-to-make-any-night-of-the-week-almond-and-plum-cake.md

 1. Make ready 1 cooking oil spray

 However, you can store any leftovers of the cake in the airtight container.
-The French love their plums and when in season the end of summer through early fall you&#39;ll find them featured in a variety of delicious Here is a delicious French almond plum cake I developed after getting back from our recent family trip through France and inspired by some of our.
+The French love their plums and when in season the end of summer through early fall you'll find them featured in a variety of delicious Here is a delicious French almond plum cake I developed after getting back from our recent family trip through France and inspired by some of our.
 For this incredibly moist almond cake, Alex demands the very best just-picked plums , which sink into the batter as they cook.
 "You can also make it with all kinds of seasonal fruit, like cherries or apricots," he says.
 This plum and almond cake is quick and easy to put together and packed full of plums and spices that make you dream of fall.

 <!--inarticleads2-->